 The vectors $S_{1},\dots,S_{\nu}$ in~\Cref{thm:depina} are called \emph{support vectors}.
 The recent line of algorithmic work~\cite{dePina,KavithaOld,KavithaNew,Mehlhorn,AmaldiESA} on the minimum cycle basis problem rely on~\Cref{thm:depina}.
 In fact, these algorithms may all be seen as refinements of the algorithm by de Pina, see \Cref{alg:depina}.

 \Cref{alg:depina} works by inductively maintaining a set of support vectors $\{S_i\}$ so that the conditions of~\Cref{thm:depina} are satisfied when the algorithm terminates.
 In particular, Lines 4 and 5 of the algorithm ensure that the set of vectors $S_{j}$ for $j>i$ are orthogonal to vectors $C_{1},\dots,C_{i}$.
 Updating the vectors $S_j$ as outlined in Lines~4~and~5 of \Cref{alg:depina} takes time $O(m^{3})$ time in total.
-Using a divide and conquer procedure for maintaining $S_j$, Kavitha et al.~\cite{KavithaOld} improved the cost of maintaining the support vectors to $O(m^{\omega})$.
-See \Cref{alg:kavitha}.
+Using a divide and conquer procedure for maintaining $S_j$, Kavitha et al.~\cite{KavithaOld} improved the cost of maintaining the support vectors to $O(m^{\omega})$ effectively improving the cost of computing minimum cycle basis from $O(m^\omega n)$ to $O(m^2 n + m n^2 \log n)$, see \Cref{alg:kavitha}.

 \begin{lemma}[Lemma 5.6 in \cite{KavithaSurvey}] The total number of arithmetic operations performed in lines 9 to 11 of \Cref{alg:kavitha} is $O(m^\omega)$.
 That is, the support vectors satisfying conditions of \Cref{thm:depina} can be maintained in $O(m^\omega)$ time. \end{lemma}